 After Sarah’s death Abraham took another wife (or concubine) named Keturah (Genesis 25:1-3).
 Abraham had six other sons through Keturah after the birth of Isaac (Zimran and Jokshan and Medan and Midian and Ishbak and Shuah).
 All of Keturah’s sons eventually became the heads of Arab tribes.
 Later Moses married Zipporah the daughter of Jethro the priest of Midian, (Exodus 2:16-22).
 Jethro recognized the true God and even gave Moses good advice which apparently pleased the Lord (Exodus 18).
 Certainly the Midianites had some revelation of God through their father Abraham.
 Some members of the tribe also strongly opposed Israel.

-The Arabs were involved in gross idolatry for many centuries.
-In a similar way Jews were also involved in idolatry and God gave them scriptures and prophets to bring them back to repentance.
-Mohammed (570 – 632 AD) eventually sought to turn the Arabs from their idolatry to worship the God of Abraham, Moses and Jesus but he did not have a full revelation of God.
-His distorted understanding led his people into error and this has resulted in present day Islam.
+As historians have observed, Arab tribes and clans were involved in idolatry for many centuries.
+In a similar way Jews were also involved in idolatry, which is why God gave them scriptures and prophets to bring them back to repentance.
+Mohammed (570 – 632 AD) eventually sought to turn the Arabs from their idolatry to worship the God of Abraham, Moses and Jesus even though he did not have a full revelation of God.
+Mohammed’s understanding of God and efforts to turn away from idolatry has resulted in present day Islam.

-Millions of Arabs around the world already identify themselves as follower of Jesus (Isa al-Masih).
+Millions of Arabs around the world identify themselves as followers of Jesus (Isa al-Masih).
 Many meet quietly in homes and business throughout the Middle East and North Africa.
 Many other belong to the ancient churches of the Middle East in Lebanon, Egypt and Iraq.

-Isaiah the prophet speaks of a time when the glory of the Lord will be manifested among the Arabs (Isaiah 60:1-7).
+Isaiah the prophet speaks of a time when the glory of the Lord will be manifested among all Arabs (Isaiah 60:1-7).